jasongrimes/hello-docker/README.md

 The frontend web app fetches data from the database via the API, and renders a stack of "hello" messages received from each service along the way.

-## Running the hello application in development
+## Running the hello app in development

 [Docker Compose](https://docs.docker.com/compose/install/) is required.